quarkli/enhancedecdh/README.md

 2. Calculate the ECDH shared key S = bA
 3. Assume the actual shared key S' = R + S
 4. Evaluate Hash(S') == H
-5. If Hash(S') == H, we have the correct S' and we can decrypt C with S' to get the plain text message and confirmed the other participant is Alice at the same time.
+5. If Hash(S') == H, we have the correct S' and we can decrypt C with S' to get M = Dec(C, S') and confirmed the other participant is Alice at the same time.

 The ciphered message (R, P, H, C) can be published/transmitted publicly.
 No one can decipher C without knowing the correct S'.